 She was also concerned that the advice she received from one advisor, such as a wealth manager, might negatively impact the advice she received from another advisor, such as her CPA or estate planning attorney.
 She saw this type of thing happen occasionally in her business, and felt it was probably happening in her personal life as well, and she didn’t have time to properly oversee all of these decision makers herself.

-Here is a picture of her current financial advisors and how they interacted with her.
+The picture above is of her current financial advisors and how they interacted with her.
 (See picture above “Traditional financial service model”)

 So after an extensive search she found lots of specialists in each area.
 Some claimed to have expertise in two or even three areas, but not one of these self-proclaimed “financial experts” did what she wanted.
 What she really wanted was someone to coordinate all of these specialists in all of these areas…someone who was honest, who would be transparent and show her the true costs of the advice she received, someone who was competent, someone with college and even some graduate school training in finance who was not just a salesperson masquerading as a financial professional, and someone who was capable of overseeing many different financial professionals at the same time.
 She also wanted this person to keep her financial advisors on track to make sure every personal financial decision that she could make was made in a timely manner and in her best interests.
 She had even had advisors give her conflicting advice and she just didn’t have the time to research each professional’s recommendations, and ultimately determine what the best course of action was.
 It was so bad, that it was affecting her sleep at night.